Can Marvel Studios interpret a Wuxia story for the global market? Shang-Chi and the Legend of the Ten Rings suggests that it can.

 It’s all for something else.

 Similarly, Simu Liu does a praiseworthy job portraying the “son” trapped by these family expectations.
 He’s a little uneven in between humour and heroic moments.
 But like other MCU leads, I’m sure he will eventually perfect his persona in future features.
+He may even outshine more famous names.

 Check out my other snappy movie reviews.